• Skip to main content

 Freshly baked buttermilk biscuits in a cast iron pie plate on top of a tea towel.
 A bowl of flour and biscuit cutter next to them.

-Make homemade breadcrumbs: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
+1. Make homemade breadcrumbs: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
 Place in a food processor and pulse until fine crumbles with salt, pepper, and whatever herb of choice.
-Place on a baking sheet and toast at 350 for 10ish minutes until lightly golden brown.
+Place on a baking sheet and toast at 300 for 10ish minutes until lightly golden brown - stirring halfway through.
 Store in an airtight container for a month or in the freezer for up to a year and use in any recipe calling for breadcrumbs.

-Use for a Southern-style side dish or Baked Southern-Style Cornbread and Biscuit Dressing for year around or the holidays: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
-If not the holiday season yet, then place stale biscuits in an airtight ziptop bag in the freezer until the holidays 0r until needed.
-Remove and use in a southern cornbread and biscuit dressing recipe that requires stale biscuits and cornbread!
+2. Use for baked southern-style cornbread and biscuit dressing for year around or the holidays: let the biscuits sit out on a baking sheet for 24 hours to harden and stale.
+If not the holiday season yet, then place stale biscuits in an airtight ziptop bag in the freezer until the holidays or until needed.
+Remove and use in the dressing recipe that requires stale biscuits and cornbread!

 3 biscuits stacked on a white plate. a cast iron skillet with biscuits in it, rolling pin, and biscuit cutters in the background.